influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/renaming.md

 - Repeat the process for the last meta node (former leader).

 Intermediate verification:
-- Verify the state of the cluster with `influx-ctl show`.
+- Verify the state of the cluster with `influxd-ctl show`.
 The version must be reported on all nodes for them to be healthy.
 - Verify there is a meta leader with `curl localhost:8091/status` and that all meta nodes list the rest in the output.
 - Restart all data nodes one by one.
 Verify that `/var/lib/influxdb/meta/client.json` on all data nodes references the new meta names.
 - Verify the `show shards` output lists all shards and node ownership as expected.